Announcements & Reminders

 Definition

-Linear functions often written with upper case letters
+Linear functions are often written with upper case letters

 Typically omit parenthesis around arguments when convenient